jkor2/Python-Stock_Data-Projext/README.md

 # Stock Analyzer Application

+## Still a work in progress, updates will be made as done.

 ## Description

 The **Stock Analyzer** application is a Python program designed to analyze stock data, fetch real-time information, and perform various technical analyses.
 It utilizes the Yahoo Finance API to fetch stock data and provides several features for users to analyze and visualize the data.